Coningsby Sibthorp

 Coningsby Sibthorp DCL (c.
-1706 – 20 July 1779) was an English Tory politician who sat in the House of Commons for the borough seat of Lincoln on variously between 1741 and 1768.
+1706 – 20 July 1779) was an English Tory politician who sat in the House of Commons for the borough seat of Lincoln variously between 1741 and 1768.
 Sibthorp was a member of the Sibthorp family of Canwick Hall in Lincolnshire which produced several Tory Members of Parliament between the early 18th-century and mid 19th-century, in addition to several botanists.
 Like the vast majority of Tory Members of Parliament during the Whig supremacy Sibthorp never held ministerial office, maintaining his political independence and Tory principles throughout his political career.
 On one occasion, however, Sibthorp did serve as the High Sheriff of Lincolnshire.

 Background and education

 Sibthorp was the second son of John Sibthorpe and his wife Mary, daughter and coheiress of Humphrey Browne of Lincoln.
-John was the first surviving son of Gervase Sibthorp, who was the first member of the family to settle in Lincolnshire after uprooting himself from Laneham, Nottinghamshire where the family had been centred since the early 17th-century.
+John was the first surviving son of Gervase Sibthorp, who was the first member of the family to settle in Lincolnshire after uprooting himself from Laneham, Nottinghamshire where the family had been centred since the early 16th century.
 The Sibthorp family were originally yeoman farmers who were noted for their 'rigid Protestantism'.
-They were nouveau riche, having married into wealth that enabled them to become firstly bourgeois merchants and then gentrymen.
+They were nouveau riche, having married into wealth that enabled them to become firstly bourgeois merchants and then gentry.
 Sibthorp's parents would have four sons and a daughter.
 Among his younger brothers was the botanist and Sherardian Professor of Botany at the University of Oxford, Humphry Sibthorp from whom subsequent generations of Sibthorp parliamentarians are descended.
 Sibthorp was likely named for his maternal great-grandmother, Elizabeth Coningsby who was herself a granddaughter of Sir Ralph Coningsby, an MP for Hertfordshire who served as a JP and a juryman for the trial of Sir Walter Raleigh that condemned him for complicity in the Main Plot.

 Sibthorp was educated at the Westminster School in 1718 before matriculating and studying at Hart Hall, Oxford and Magdalen College, Oxford between 1724 and 1728.
 Sibthorp would receive an MA from Magdalen College on 31 July 1731.
 Sibthorp's father briefly enjoyed a political career, first appearing as a co-presenter at court of a High Tory address from Lincolnshire.
 After failing to be elected in 1710 he was successful as a Tory candidate in 1713.
 The elder Sibthorp made little impact in the Commons and did not put his name forward for re-election in 1715, though this may have been due to the pro-Whig political climate.
 He would die in April 1718, leaving his wife Mary as the head of the family.
 Sibthorp's mother exhibited financial acumen and shrewdness through which she was able to purchase an estate for the family.
-By 1730 she had purchased land in northern Lincolnshire culminating in the purchase of Canwick Hall and the surrounding 300 acres of land from a Catholic family, sithuated a mile to the south of the town of Lincoln.
+By 1730 she had purchased land in northern Lincolnshire culminating in the purchase of Canwick Hall and the surrounding 300 acres of land from a Catholic family, situated a mile to the south of the town of Lincoln.
 Sibthorp himself would inherit considerable property from his wealthy unmarried uncle in Lincolnshire and Nottinghamshire, in addition to a house in North Mymms called Skimpans.